Repairing Common Toilet Problems

 Flush Valve Problems

-When the toilet's flush valve fails, water slowly seeps from the tank into the bowl.
+Normally when the toilet's flush valve fails, water slowly seeps from the tank into the bowl.
 Eventually the water level in the tank drops enough to turn on the fill valve, creating a phantom flush.

 Fill Valve and Ballcock Problems

 A toilet's fill valve, or ballcock, uses a float activated valve.
 The float rides on the water's surface.
 When the water level drops below a set point, the float turns on the fill valve.
 Once the water rises to a second set point, the float turns off the valve.
 Improper float travel causes most fill valve issues.
+In most cases it makes sense to replace the valve instead of trying to repair it.

 3) Adjust the float: Flush the toilet and let the water level settle.
 Check the water level against the overflow tube's height.
 The water should rest about 1/2 inch below the top of the overflow tube.
 Adjust the threaded rod between the float and the valve's actuator arm as needed.